IBorgesDev/discord-loggi-tracker/README.md

-Thats a rust project btw ( a toy one )
+Thats a rust project btw ( a toy one!!!! )